 Agonal breathing is characterized by labored noisy breathing with long pauses and gasps.
 It may sound like gasping breaths, but it can also sound like snorting and labored breathing.
 It may even seem as though the person is moaning.
 The abnormal breathing may last for a few breaths or extend to several hours.
 The cause of agonal respiration will affect the duration and whether there are other symptoms.

 Agonal breathing typically lasts for a short period of time, usually no longer than several minutes.
 The duration of agonal breathing depends on the underlying cause and any treatments that are administered.
-In cases of cardiac arrest, agonal breathing can last up to 10 minutes if CPR is not initiated.
+In cases of heart failure, agonal breathing can last up to 10 minutes if CPR is not initiated.
 If CPR is started immediately, the duration of agonal breathing may be reduced significantly.
 In cases of respiratory failure, agonal breathing may last for several minutes or longer, depending on the severity of the condition and any treatments that are given.

 Agonal breathing can be caused by any interruption of the brain's blood supply, depriving it of the oxygen required for its functioning.
 Possible scenarios which may lead to agonal breathing include: